 The more vegetables you chop, the faster you will be.

-The more vegetables you roast, the better you will become at identifying when it’s done.
+Roast more vegetables and you will become better and better at identifying when it’s done.

-The more recipes you cook, the better you will be at “throwing” something together at the last minute.
+Try more recipes and you will learn how to “throw” something together at the last minute.

 You will get better.
 You will get more efficient.
 Paleo will get easier.
 Keep trying!